dmaher42/Athens/README.md

 - Press `K` to toggle the sky background if you need to inspect lighting without the skybox.
 - Call `window.toggleStatsVisibility()` in the browser console to show or hide the FPS panel (visible automatically on localhost).
 - Watch the console for boot milestones (asset base detection, renderer sizing) and initialization errors.

+## Entry points

+The legacy bootstrap at `src/entry/boot.ts` has been removed.
+Use `src/entry/initializeAthens.js` as the runtime entry point for embedding Athens into other experiences.